davep/davep.github.com/content/posts/2016/2016-11-03-a_bit_of_a_backlog_at_the_apple_store.md

-So now it looks like I have to make an appointment for some point in the future and make a special trip into Edinburgh just so someone can check out a sticky key on my Macbook.
+So now it looks like I have to make an appointment for some point in the future and make a special trip into Edinburgh just so someone can check out a sticky key on my MacBook.

 Remind me again how the nice thing with Apple gear is that it "just works"...